analogdevicesinc/ai8x-synthesis/README.md

 All input data must be located in the data memory instance the processor can access.
 Conversely, output data can be written to any data memory instance inside the accelerator (but not to general purpose SRAM on the Arm microcontroller bus).

 The data memory instances inside the accelerator are single-port memories.
-This means that only one read operation can happen per clock cycle.
+This means that only one access operation can happen per clock cycle.
 When using the HWC data format (see [Channel Data Formats](#Channel-Data-Formats)), this means that each of the four processors sharing the data memory instance will receive one byte of data per clock cycle (since each 32-bit data word consists of four packed channels).

 ### Streaming Mode